zotonic/zotonic/doc/developer-guide/deployment/env.rst

    * ``/etc/zotonic/1/``
    * ``/etc/zotonic/``

+``ZOTONIC_APPS``
+  The directory used for sites, modules and additional OTP applications.
+This defaults to ``_checkouts`` in the Zotonic umbrella application.

+  If a separate checkouts directory is used, then this environment variable must be:

+   * Defined when building Zotonic with ``make compile`` or ``./rebar3 compile``
+   * Defined when starting Zotonic

 ``SNAME``
   The *short name* of the Zotonic Erlang node.
 This defaults to ``zotonic``.
 If a short name is defined then the Erlang node is started with ``-sname``.
 The name can